LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana/README.md

 Expected response from Elasticsearch:

 Elasticsearch returns a buckets array where each bucket represents a price interval("key").
 Each interval increases in increments of 10 in unit price.
-It also includes the number of documents placed in each bucket.
+It also includes the number of documents placed in each bucket("doc_count").

 ![image](https://user-images.githubusercontent.com/60980933/115754790-cf48be80-a359-11eb-82c8-128033e452cf.png)

 **Bucket sorting for histogram aggregation**

-By default, the `histogram` aggregation sorts buckets based on the `_key` values in ascending order.
+By default, the `histogram aggregation` sorts buckets based on the `_key` values in ascending order.
 To reverse this order, you can add an order parameter to the aggregation.
-Then specify that you want to sort buckets based on the `_key` values in descending(desc) order!
+Then, specify that you want to sort buckets based on the `_key` values in descending(desc) order!

 Example:
 ```